Urban Gardening Tips That Are Perfect For Small Spaces

 Use a slow-release fertilizer in pellet form.
 Since you need to water container plants frequently, a regular fertilizer would tend to wash right out of the soil.
 But in pellet form, one application will release the plant food slowly and last for several months.

-Don’t drown your plants
+Don’t drown your urban garden

 Don’t over-water your plants.
 Make sure that you thoroughly soak the entire container each time you water, but pour away any extra water that fills the saucer underneath the container.
 Making the plant sit in water encourages root rot.
 Since the signs of rot include wilting, many people think that the plant needs more water, which does even more damage.
 If you’re not sure whether the wilting is from too much or too little water, gently pull the plant up out of the container.
 If the roots are brown and slimy, it’s root rot.
 Water it less.